Folk religion: Folk Hinduism

 June McDaniel (2007) classifies Hinduism into six major kinds and numerous minor kinds, in order to understand the expression of emotions among the Hindus.
-According to McDaniel, one of the major kinds is Folk Hinduism, based on local ethnic traditions and tribal cults of local deities and is the oldest, non-literate system of Indian religions.
+According to McDaniel, one of the major kinds is Folk Hinduism, based on local ethnic traditions and cults of local deities and is the oldest, non-literate system of Indian religions.
 Folk Hinduism involves worship of deities which are not found in Hindu scriptures.
 It involves worship of Gramadevata (village deity), Kuladevata (household deity) and local deities.
 It is a folk religion, polytheist and animistic belief based on locality.
 These religions have their own priests, who worship regional deities.